Problem-Solutions/Frequency-List/README.md

 # Quizbowl-Frequency-List

-This program creates a frequency list of fine arts answer lines, stratified by tournament difficulty.
-It could easy be applied to other disciplines, but the quality of the results will be lower for disciplines with a greater variability of answer lines.

-The goal of this program is to take a file of fine arts quizbowl questions and create four frequency lists: one for easy tournaments, one for medium-difficulty tournaments, one for hard tournaments, and one for an aggregate of all tournaments.
+The goal of this program is to take a file of quizbowl questions and create four frequency lists: one for easy tournaments, one for medium-difficulty tournaments, one for hard tournaments, and one for an aggregate of all tournaments.
 The questions were downloaded from quinterest.com.